Get the maximum out of your lockdown workouts by following these four simple steps

 Few are lucky enough to have the equipment – or space - to train effectively at home.

 The novelty of blasting through a body weight session in your Star Wars pajamas soon wears off.
 And training can become a grind.

 Making it doubly difficult to maintain the gains you've worked so hard for.
 Especially if you’re focusing on power or hypertrophy.

 But relax.
 All is not lost.

-By following these four simple but effective steps, you can transform your home workout program.
+By following these 4 simple but effective tips for working out at home, you can transform your home workouts.
 Keeping your fitness, physique and athletic progress on track - making every rep count.

 #1.
 Aim for higher total volume loads

 We know that more training volume typically results in greater muscle growth.
 Multiple sets of an exercise are far superior to single sets.